mjrgh/DCSExplorer/README.md

 solution (.sln) file in Visual Studio, and executing a Build Solution command.

-The DCS Explorer program has some dependencies on Windows for audio playback, so it will require additional work to port to Linux or any other non-Windows platforms.
-Most of the rest of the code should be readily portable, although I haven't created build scripts for any other platforms or attempted building it anywhere but Windows.
+The DCS Explorer program has some dependencies on Windows APIs for audio playback, so it will require additional work to port that portion of the program to Linux or any other non-Windows platforms.
+The audio playback feature is the only thing with any OS dependencies, though.
+Most of the rest of the code should be readily portable (although I haven't created build scripts for any other platforms or attempted building it anywhere but Windows, so that is for the moment an untested claim).

 If you want to use DCSDecoder in your own project, you can either use the static library (dcsdecoder.lib) that the DCSDecoder sub-project